matthewrudy/showoff-laowaihua/intro/intro.md

-!SLIDE
+!SLIDE subsection

 # LaoWaiHua

 !SLIDE

-# LaoWaiHua
+## or

+!SLIDE

-## or "giving a talk doesn't need to be a chore"
+# Giving a talk doesn't need to be hard